 The district provides a travel stipend for the NATA convention.
 NATA will waive the convention registration fee for each of the winners.

-The award recipients will be recognized at the annual meeting during the Pinky Newell Scholarship & Student Leadership Breakfast.
+The award recipients will be recognized at the annual meeting during the Pinky Newell Scholarship & Student Leadership Reception.

 How to apply